rbadrinath/FCP/CLASS/using-make/README.md

 Here is a sample session, you can try this yourself:
 <pre>
    $ ls			    0.
 Shows the directory is empty, in particular it doesnt have a file called *Makefile*
-   $ make
+   $ make <samp color:read>
    make: \*\*\* No targets specified and no makefile found.
-Stop.
+Stop. </samp>
                                 1. make says it expects a makefile; so in the next lets create a file called *Makefile*
    $ vi Makefile                2.
 Now create an empty file with the name *Makefile*
    $ make
    make: \*\*\* No targets.
 Stop.
 3. make says it has no targets
    $ vi Makefile                        4.
-So we edit *Makefile* and jus put one word on a new line with a colon *mprog:*
+So we edit *Makefile* and specify a **target**, i.e., a new line with *mprog:*
    $ cat Makefile
-   myprog:                              5. *mprog* in this example is a `target` (more about that later)
+   myprog:                              5. *mprog* in this example is out target (more about targets later)
    $ make
    make: Nothing to be done for 'myprog'.
 6. make says there is nothing to be done for the target myprog
    $
+   $ vi Makefile                        7.
+So we edit Makeile to give it something to be done for 'myprog'
+   $ cat Makefile			   We do that by specifing a **rule** on the next line after 'myprog:'
+   myprog:                                               i.e.,  a TAB followed by the linux command   *echo "hi"*
+         echo "hi"
+   $ make
+   echo "hi"                            8.
+Now make is doing the rule for myprog.
+It first prints the rule hi                                      Then it executes the rule.
+You could use *ls* or any other command for fun.
 </pre>
+Now for some more detail.
-The **make** command reads instructions from a file called a *makefile* which contains rules.
+The **make** command reads from a file called a *makefile* which contains rules.
 Typically the command is invoked as:
    > $ make *-f  makefile*  *target*
+   Here *-f makefile* is a way of specifying the name of the makefile.
    The *-f makefile* can be ommited, if the name of the *makefile* is **Makefile**.
+This is why in our examples we did not use the *-f makefile* option.

    Further if *target* itself is ommitted, the first of the targets is assumed.
 Thus :
-   > $ make *target*
+   > $ make

-   is quite a common usage.
+   is quite a common usage, as you saw in our above session.
    You might wonder "*What is a target?*".
-In our course the target is an execuable.
+In our course the target is often an execuable.
 A *rule* is a command to create a target.
-So our rules are compilation commands that we would normally use on the command line.
+So our rules are compilation commands(gcc) that we would normally use on the command line.
 ### Running Example
    We show how to write a makefile by showing a few examples below.
    For our example below we assume these files